-The support core is made of 6 inches of high-density polyfoam with a density of 2.2 PCF.
+The support core is made of 7 inches of high-density polyfoam.
 This is fairly standard for an all-foam mattress, and it provides a stable base to keep the mattress from bottoming out.
 The relatively high density ensures that sleepers of all body types, even those who weigh more than 230 pounds, should enjoy even spinal alignment with the Nectar mattress.
 The high density also helps lengthen the lifespan of the mattress.

 The Casper has four layers in total and a cover made of 100 percent polyester.
 The bottom cover contains 98 percent polyester and 2 percent spandex.